CaoHoaiTan/CaoHoaiTan/README.md

 <!-- quote_start -->
-_**"Everything starts with a dream.
-A particle of our imagination that teases us of what the future could be like, as long as we fight for it."**_
+_**"Courage is the willingness to engage in a risk-taking behavior regardless of whether the consequences are unknown or possibly adverse."**_

-— Gurbaksh Chahal
+— Alfred Adler
 <!-- quote_end -->

 <br>